-Their method is based on a particular discretization (\cite{LWQuest}) of a version of the Mar\v{c}enko-Pastur equation that links the limiting spectral distribution of the sample eigenvalues and that of the population eigenvalues.
-This method is then used to derive estimators of the covariance matrix itself that are asymptotically optimal with respect to a given loss function in the space of orthogonally equivariant estimators (\cite{LWpreprint}).
-Other estimators that are derived in the large-dimensional asymptotic regime are proposed by \cite{elkaroui}, \cite{mestre}, \cite{yaokammounnajim}, among others.
-Estimators that deal with the case $p>n$ and are derived in a decision-theoretic framework are those of \cite{konno}, and more recently, \cite{tsukuma}.
+Their method is based on a particular discretization of a version of the Mar\v{c}enko-Pastur equation that links the limiting spectral distribution of the sample eigenvalues and that of the population eigenvalues \citep{LWQuest}.
+This method is then used to derive estimators of the covariance matrix itself that are asymptotically optimal with respect to a given loss function in the space of orthogonally equivariant estimators \citep{LWbernoulli}.
+Additional results by these same authors have very recently appeared when our paper was under review \citep{LW2020}.
+Estimators that are derived in the large-dimensional asymptotic regime are proposed also by \cite{elkaroui}, \cite{mestre}, \cite{yaokammounnajim}, among others.
+Estimators that deal with the case $p>n$ and are derived in a decision-theoretic framework are those of \cite{konno}, and, more recently, \cite{tsukuma}.
 There is a vast literature on estimation of $\Sigma$ where structural assumptions on $\Sigma$ are made such as ordering or sparsity, for example \cite{BL.band, bien-tibs, naul_taylor, won_bala}.